olaxldn/JoeBidenTwitterBot/README.md

 # JoeBidenTwitterBot
-A python bot that retweets and replies to any tweet regarding Joe Biden
+A python bot that retweets and replies to any tweet that mentions Joe Biden